LulzLoL231/crypto/README.md

+# LulzCrypto
-# crypto – cleartext + JWT + lulzcode = simple way for some encrypting.
+LulzCrypto – cleartext + JWT + lulzcode = simple way for some encrypting.
 Encrypt cleartext by JWT, encode it with lulzcode, and upload it to pastebin.

 ## Dependence?